matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 May the queries flow, and the pager stay silent
 ```

+#### Quiz

+**1. Users are encountering errors in your application.
+You want to view the stack trace to determine where the error
+occurred.
+What service would help you view the error?**

+- Error Reporting.

+**2. You want to stream logs into Cloud Logging from third-party applications running on Compute Engine instances.
+What service should you consider?**

+- Cloud Logging Agent.
+You can install Cloud Logging Agent on Compute Engine and Amazon EC2 instances to stream logs
+from third-party applications into Cloud Logging.

+**3. What are the benefits of monitoring your application?**

+- You can analyze long-term trends in performance.
+- You can compare results over time or between experimental configurations.
+- You can raise alerts when something is broken or about to be broken.

+**4. You want to set up monitoring for your mission-critical application.
+What signals should you monitor in your
+dashboards?**

+- Saturation, Latency, Traffic, Errors.

+**5. After a few minor releases, certain aspects of your application seem to be running slower than before in production.
+What is the best way to detect performance issues earlier in the release cycle?**

+- You can add performance tests to your test suite.

+**6. You can execute the gRPC calls for Cloud Datastore and Cloud Pub/Sub in series.**

+- You can execute the gRPC calls for Cloud Datastore and Cloud Pub/Sub in parallel.

 ### Summary

 - Google Cloud's operation suite is a multi cloud service.